jon1894/papers/journal.md

 # Authors
 Jon Parkinson
+Dave Pugsy

 # Title
-Jeff's obsession with all things cheese and fear of sheep.
+A priliminary investigation into Jeff's obsession with cheese and fear of sheep.

 # Introduction
 This is an investigation into why Jeff is: